iszshara/Automation-of-Domjudge/README.md

 The BECOME password is your users password!

 ## Info
-At the end of the setup process you will receive a password to log into the Domserver.
-Note it down!
+After the Installation of the domserver, a file with a password for the Webinterface will be provided.
+Make sure to safe the password.
+It is recommended to delete the file after you have saved the password!